TheodorosKarropoulos/software.engineer.resources/README.md

 - Replace inheritance with delegation: Replace inheritance with delegation (using composition) to improve the flexibility and maintainability of the code.
 - Replace magic numbers with constants: Replace "magic numbers" (hard-coded values) with named constants to make the code more readable and maintainable.
 - Consolidate duplicated code: Remove duplicated code by extracting common functionality into a separate method.

+#### Code Smells

+- Bloaters: Code smells that indicate areas of the code that are excessively large and complex, and may be difficult to understand and maintain.
+Examples include large classes, long methods, and large parameters.
+- Object-oriented smells: Code smells that relate to the design of object-oriented code, and may indicate problems with the structure or relationships between classes.
+Examples include duplication, tight coupling, and inappropriate intimacy.
+- Change prevention smells: Code smells that indicate areas of the code that are resistant to change, and may be difficult to modify or extend.
+Examples include code duplication, feature envy, and data clumps.
+- Refactoring smells: Code smells that indicate areas of the code that may benefit from refactoring to improve its design and maintainability.
+Examples include long methods, primitive obsession, and long parameter lists.